Functional calculus for $C_{0}$-groups using (co)type

 This paper is organized as follows.
 In Section \ref{functional calculus and Fourier multipliers} we discuss some of the basics of functional calculus theory, vector-valued Besov spaces and the notions of type and cotype.
-We then state two results from \cite{Rozendaal-Veraar15} which are vital for that which follows.
+We then state two Fourier multiplier results which are vital for that which follows.
 In Section \ref{transference principles} we establish two new transference principles for $C_{0}$-groups.
-We use these in Section \ref{results for groups} to prove Theorem \ref{main result introduction} and \eqref{second main estimate introduction} and some corollaries for $C_{0}$-groups.
+These are used in Section \ref{results for groups} to prove Theorem \ref{main result introduction} and \eqref{second main estimate introduction}, as well as several corollaries for $C_{0}$-groups.
 In Section \ref{sectorial and cosine} we obtain results for sectorial operators and generators of cosine functions, and in Section \ref{operator-valued calculus} we extend the results from previous sections to $R$-bounded operator-valued calculi.
 Finally, in Section \ref{rational approximation} we give an application to the theory of rational approximation schemes.